Choosing a Speaker

 It’s job one for a new House of Commons: choosing a speaker.

 It takes precedence over all other parliamentary business, in fact.
-In this case, MPs will replace Andrew Scheer, the new opposition House leader for the Conservatives.

 By tradition, the Senate speaker will first inform MPs that the Governor General will only read the Speech from the Throne once they have elected a speaker.

 - A secret ballot has been used to elect Speakers since 1986, when Progressive Conservative MP John Fraser won after 11 ballots.
 Previously, the government put forward their preferred nominee with little opposition.

 - The Dean of the House – the longest-serving MP who is not a minister, leader, or whip – oversees the vote.

 - Hopeful speakers are allowed to address the House for up to five minutes.
 When there are no more speeches, voting begins after a 30-minute break.
 Portable booths are set up at the clerk’s table inside the chamber to ensure privacy.